A Grammar of Hypotheses for Visualization, Data, and Analysis: Demonstration of the Grammar

-Visitors that visit the park check in and out at an entrance gate.
-Thus, the grammar counts the number of check-ins at any entrance gate and checks that it is odd (based on the count modulo 2). \verb|~| tests Gate-name against the regular expression for strings that start (\verb|^|) with ``entrance''.
+This grammar lets us evaluate whether some park visitor are not passing through an exit gate once entering.
+To do so, the grammar counts the number of check-ins at any entrance gate and checks that it is odd (based on the count modulo 2). `\verb|~|' tests Gate-name against the regular expression for strings that start (\verb|^|) with ``entrance''.
 The non-terminal \texttt{const1} expresses the space of all hypotheses where a unique Car-id passed the entrance gates an odd number of times.